1864 Beadles Rules with Interpretation

-- The ball must weigh not less than five and three-fourths, nor more than six ounces avoirdupois.
-It must measure not less than nine and three-fourths, nor more than ten inches in circumference.
-It must be composed of india-rubber and yarn, and covered with leather, and, in all match games, shall be furnished by the challenging club, and become the property of the winning club, as a trophy of victory.
+The ball must weigh not less than five and one-half, nor more than five and threefourths ounces, avoirdupois.
+It must measure not less than nine and one-half, nor more than nine and three-fourths inches in circumference.
+It must be composed of India rubber and yarn, and covered with leather, and, in all match games, shall be furnished by the challenging club, and become the property of the winning club, as a trophy of victory.

 The VBBA recommends that clubs use balls constructed in this manner.
 Balls of the era varied considerably in their degree of hardness and/or liveliness.

 The bat must be round, and must not exceed two and a half inches in diameter in the thickest part.
 It must be made of wood, and may be of any length to suit the striker.

 The intention of the rule is that bats be made entirely of wood (though not necessarily a single piece of wood).
 The VBBA strongly discourages the use of modern, thin handled bats, or bats with a modern profile or markings such as laser engraving or manufacturers logo, even if they meet the technical requirements of the rule.

 The bases must be four in number, placed at equal distances from each other, and securely fastened upon the four corners of a square, whose sides are respectively thirty yards.
 They must be so constructed as to be distinctly seen by the umpire, and must cover a space equal to one square foot of surface.
 The first, second, and third bases shall be canvas bags, painted white, and filled with sand or sawdust; the home base and pitcher’s point to be each marked by a flat circular iron plate, painted or enameled white.